webbjj/clustertools/docs/source/index.rst

 `NEMO <https://astronemo.readthedocs.io/en/latest/>`_ (Teuben P., 1995, The Stellar Dynamics Toolbox NEMO. p.
 398)

-Version 1.0 (May 6, 2022)
+Version 1.1 (May 18, 2023)
 -----------------
 Thanks to anyone that has been using ``clustertools`` while it was in devlopment.
-I am happy to announce that Version 1.0 has now officially been released.
-A couple of minor changes that are worth noting include:
+I am happy to announce that Version 1.1 has now officially been released and the code has been published in JOSS.
+Thanks to the reviewers, Steven Rieder and Long Wang, for helpful feedback.

--- For consistancy purposes, all profile calls now return the true values of the radial bins and the calculated value.
-Pre-Version 1.0, some profile calls returned the natual logarithm of one (or both) values, and sometimes normalized by the cluster's effective radius.
-Any other returned values are returned as per their definition.
-For example, ``delta_alpha`` is still calculated as d(alpha)/d(ln(r/r_m)) even though calling ``alpha_prof`` returns ``r`` and ``alpha``.

--- ``load_cluster`` now requires ``units`` and ``origin`` to be set, with the exception of when ``ctype=nbody6`` or ``ctype=nbody6pp``.
-No assumptions are made regarding the format of incoming data

--- The ``setup_cluster`` function has been deprecated.
-You can now initialize a Galactic cluster using ``load_cluster(ctype='limepy',gcname='Pal5')``.
-If you wish to initialize a cluster with a specific lowered isothermal model, you must do so in ``limepy`` first and then call ``load_cluster`` accordingly.

--- Previously when centreing the cluster to orthonormal coordinates, positions were in radians and velocities were converted to radians/year, but not actually moved to the cluster's centre.
-Positions are now returned to degrees and velocities remain in mas/yr.
-Furthermore the velocities are shifted to be relative to the cluster's centre

-The above changes were made to ensure consistency accross ``clustertools``.
-Now that Version 1.0 is official, I will work to ensure that any future changes will be compatabile with past versions of ``clustertools``.

 Guide
 -----------------